ciscoheat/superforms-web/src/routes/migration-v2/+page.md

 #### The id option

 It's not possible to set the `id` option to `undefined` anymore, which is very rare anyway.
-The id is set automatically to a string hash of the schema by default.
+By default, the id is automatically set to a string hash of the schema.
+It's only for multiple forms on the same page, or dynamically generated schemas, that you may want to change it.

 ### arrayProxy